MizukiSonoko/Hanabi/README.md

 $ hanabi -b NUMBER
 ```

-- Set the hours for the town's fireworks display.
+- Set the hours for the fireworks display.
 ```
  $ hanabi -t TIME
 ```